 The so-called “retail apocalypse” is well underway in 2019.

-While some closures are the result of bankruptcy proceedings, such as for Payless and Gymboree, others are restructuring as they seek to lower costs and prioritize better-performing stores and channels in order to survive and possibly even thrive in today’s challenging selling environment.
+While some closures are the result of bankruptcy proceedings, as it is for Payless and Gymboree, others are restructuring as they seek to lower costs and prioritize better-performing stores and channels in order to survive and possibly even thrive in today’s challenging selling environment.

 Here is a list of major firms that are shuttering stores this year.

-On Thursday, Charming Charlie Holdings Inc. filed for Chapter 11 protection in the United States Bankruptcy Court in the District of Delaware.
-It revealed plans to shutter its remaining 261 stores across the country — also halting online sales — as the retailer undergoes its second bankruptcy in less than two years.
+In July, Charming Charlie Holdings Inc. filed for Chapter 11 protection in the U.S. Bankruptcy Court in the District of Delaware.
+It revealed plans to shutter its remaining 261 stores across the country and halt online sales as the retailer undergoes its second bankruptcy in less than two years.
 (It filed for bankruptcy in 2017 and exited last year.)
 As part of the move, Charming Charlie will hold going-out-of-business sales, which are expected to be completed by the end of next month.
 The apparel and accessories company wrote in its filing that it had “faced significant headwinds given the continued decline of the brick-and-mortar retail industry.”

 A decade after launching in New York’s trendy SoHo neighborhood, Topshop is shutting its doors.
 The fast-fashion retailer and its men’s counterpart, Topman, will be closing all of U.S. stores — a total of 11 — as part of parent company Arcadia Group’s rescue deal aimed at staving off administration.
 The multinational firm will also close 23 locations in the United Kingdom and Ireland, including those of its Dorothy Perkins, Miss Selfridge, Burton, Evans, Outfit and Wallis brands.